Lissy93/dashy/README.md

 ## Features 🌈

-- Instant search by name, domain and tags - just start typing
+- 🔎 Instant search by name, domain and tags - just start typing + customizable keyboard shortcuts
-- Full customizable keyboard shortcuts for navigation, filtering and launching apps
-- Multiple built-in color themes, with UI color editor and support for custom CSS
+- 🎨 Multiple built-in color themes, with UI color editor and support for custom CSS
-- Customizable layout, sizes, text, component visibility, behavior and colors etc
-- Many options for icons, including Font-Awesome support, auto-fetching favicon, images and emojis
+- 🧸 Many options for icons, including Font-Awesome support, auto-fetching favicon, images and emojis
-- Option to show service status for each of your apps / links, for basic availability and uptime monitoring
+- 🚦 Service status feature for each of your apps / links, for basic availability and uptime monitoring
+- 💂 Optional authentication with multi-user support, configurable privileges and SSO support
+- ☁ Optional encrypted cloud backup and restore feature available
+- 💼 A workspace view, for easily switching between multiple apps at once
+- 🛩️ A minimal view, for use as a fast-loading browser startpage
-- Choose how to launch apps, either in your browser, a pop-up modal or workspace view
+- 🖱️ Choose how to launch apps, either new tab, same tab, a pop-up modal or in the workspace view
+- 🌎 Multi-language support, with more languages being added regularly
+- 📏 Customizable layout, sizes, text, component visibility, behavior and colors etc
-- Option for full-screen background image, custom nav-bar links, html footer, title, and more
+- 🖼️ Option for full-screen background image, custom nav-bar links, html footer, title, and more
-- Optional encrypted cloud backup and restore feature available
-- Optional authentication with multi-user support and configurable privileges for protecting your dashboard
+- 🚀 Easy to setup with Docker, or on bare metal, or with 1-Click cloud deployment
-- Small bundle size, fully responsive UI and PWA makes the app easy to use on any device
+- 🤏 Small bundle size, fully responsive UI and PWA makes the app easy to use on any device
-- Easy to setup with Docker, or on bare metal, or with 1-Click cloud deployment
-- Multi-language support, with more languages being added regularly
-- Easy single-file YAML-based configuration, or configure app directly through the UI
+- ⚙️ Easy single-file YAML-based configuration, with option to configure app directly through the UI
+- ✨ Under active development with improvements and new features added regularly
+- 🆓 100% free and open source
-- Strong focus on privacy
+- 🔐 Strong focus on privacy
-- Plus lots more...
+- 🌈 Plus lots more...

 ## Demo ⚡